 How are Gifted and Advanced Learners identified?

 All kindergarten students are screened with an ability assessment, and achievement results are monitored throughout the grades.
-Either the Naglieri Nonverbal Ability Test (NNAT3) or the Cognitive Ability Test (CogAT) is used as an initial identifier, and formal identification then includes data from nationally normed achievement assessments in mathematics and reading (e.g., PARCC, i-Ready, or the Measure of Academic Progress).
+Either the Naglieri Nonverbal Ability Test (NNAT3) or the Cognitive Ability Test (CogAT) is used as an initial identifier, and formal identification then includes data from nationally normed achievement assessments in mathematics and reading (e.g., PARCC/MCAP, i-Ready, or the Measure of Academic Progress).
 City Schools also uses motivation scales (GES-3) and creativity assessments (Torrance) in limited cases when students pre-qualify in only one of the two categories of ability or achievement.
 While we formally pull out identified GAL students for weekly services, we also take teacher recommendations as well, when space is available.

 What about Students who are near the 80th percentile, but not quite there?

-City Schools also identifies students for talent development when their ability scores exceed the national average but do not yet qualify them as advanced or gifted.
+City Schools also identify students for talent development when their ability scores exceed the national average but do not yet qualify them as advanced or gifted.

 Can my child be screened for Gifted and Advanced Programs?